richardjr/django-css/README.md

 Install, Update and manage SCSS, CSS, Javascript, Typescript framework in django from a single command.

-Currently supports easy local install of bootstrap, fontawesome and ibtw frameworks with more coming soon
+Currently, it supports easy local installation of bootstrap, fontawesome and ibtw frameworks with more coming soon

-NOTE: This is a work in progress and not ready for production use in anyway (hence no pip packages yet).
+NOTE: This is a work in progress and not ready for production use in any way (hence no pip packages yet).

 # Design and development principles

-Fed up of installing node_modules for every project I wanted some of the features we come to expect in modern ui frameworks but without the overhead of node_modules in our python projects or at the very least hide that from the developer.
+Fed up with installing node_modules for every project I wanted some of the features we come to expect in modern ui frameworks but without the overhead of node_modules in our python projects or at the very least hide that from the developer.

 As a base this project uses the bootstrap for now as development start but with a focus on improvement and simplifying